Basics

 1 2 3 4 5 |

-Sometimes you will also see infinite loops that allow for exit under certain scenario.
-For this, we use a conditional statement to the detect the event and a break statement to stop the execution of the loop.
+Sometimes you will also see infinite loops that allow for exit under certain condition.
+For this, a conditional statement is used to detect the appropriate condition and a break statement to stop the execution of the loop.
+Break statement is explained in further detail in the paragraph about Control Statements.

 1 2 3 4 5 6 7 8 9 10 11 |